-If the first period is delayed more than usual or occurs before ten years of age, known as precocious puberty, it requires medical attention.
+If the first period is delayed beyond 15 years of age or alternatively it occurs before nine years of age, known as precocious puberty, it requires medical attention.

 What Causes A Period?

 Hormonal changes in a girl’s body are responsible for menstruation or period.
+Periods begin only once the HPO (hypo thalamic pituitary axis) maturation occurs.
+These glands release certain hormones that act on the ovaries.
 Ovaries in females release the hormones progesterone and estrogen.
 These hormones thicken the uterus’ inner lining (endometrium) in preparation for the attachment of a fertilized egg (ovum).
 If the fertilization does not occur during the ovulation period, these hormone levels gradually decrease.

 How Does Ovulation Relate To Periods?

 Ovulation is the release of the egg (ovum) from the ovaries, while menstruation is the shedding of the endometrial lining along with blood.
 The hormones that cause thickness of the uterine lining in preparation for the fertilized egg are also responsible for ovulation (4).

 After ovulation, the ovum travels through the fallopian tube to reach the uterus.
 If the fertilization happens, the fertilized ovum moves down to the uterus and attaches to its thick wall.
 Hormones prevent the shedding of the uterus lining, and the baby can grow in the womb.

 If the ovum is not fertilized, the decreased levels of hormones cause the uterus’ lining to shed, leading to menstruation.
 Thus, ovulation and menstruation or periods are related events.